Your Leadership Team Argues About Everything. Here's Why.

 Step 1: Business Model Alignment (Week 1)

 Get your entire leadership team on the same page about how your business creates, delivers, and captures value.
-This isn't about strategy — it's about business model fundamentals.
+This isn't about strategy.
+It's about business model fundamentals.

 - • Who are our ideal customers and why do they buy?